 This morning we cycle to Kumbhalgarh Fort.
-Cradled in the cluster of thirteen mountain peaks of the Aravalli ranges, the formidable medieval Kumbhalgarh Fort stands a wary sentinel to the past glory.
-After visiting Ranakpur, we drive to the historic city of Udaipur (cycling part of the tour ends today).
+Cradled in the cluster of mountain peaks of Aravali range, the formidable medieval Kumbhalgarh Fort stands a wary sentinel to the past glory.
+After visiting Ranakpur, we drive to the historic Udaipur (cycling part of the tour ends today).
 Cycling 40-50 KM

 Day 9: Udaipur

-This morning we will enjoy a sightseeing tour of Udaipur (non-cycling) visiting the City Palace, Sahelion-ki-bari and Jagdish Temple.
+This morning we will enjoy a sightseeing tour of Udaipur (non-cycling tour with a culture guide) visiting the City Palace, Sahelion-ki-bari and Jagdish Temple.